 Level 1: I do research on the behaviour of structures made of steel, concrete and timber.

-Level 2: In particular, I am interested in the behaviour of innovative hybrid structures subjected to normal and extreme loading scenarios.
+Level 2: In particular, I am interested in the behaviour and development of innovative hybrid structures that fully exploit advantages of timber, steel and concrete.

 Level 3: I develop efficient 1D frame finite element models that can be used to capture material as well as geometrical nonlinearities of frames subjected to extreme loading scenarios such as blast and earthquake.
 Also, I am interested in constitutive modelling of concrete and timber.

 Actually, my interest in mechanics and mathematics motivated me to get into civil/structural engineering career.

 My goal is to develop innovative structural system with lower energy and carbon footprint and also structures (specially connections) which are easy to fabricate, assemble and dismantle.

 Also, I am looking into new methods for efficient and accurate modelling, analysis and design of hybrid structural systems under short- and long-term service loads.

 The important role of mathematics and physics in structural engineering is not often well- understood by people.

 If you are interested in applying your mathematics and physics knowledge in a wide range of engineering problems that are of interest to our society, then civil/structural engineering is one of the options you should definitely look at.

 Mechanics of Solids